 Abdominal strains are treated in generally the same way as other pulled muscles, starting with rest.
 You can also initially apply a cold pack to the area to minimize swelling, and later apply heat to increase blood flow and speed healing.
 Over-the-counter pain relievers can be used to minimize discomfort.

 Once the symptoms have subsided, you can help prevent a recurrence by performing core-strengthening exercises regularly.
 You are also less likely to strain an abdominal muscle if you warm up and stretch before exercising, increase the intensity of your exercise program gradually, give your abdominals some rest each week and maintain good posture.

 In general, hernias are not immediately life-threatening.
 However, they do not go away on their own and may require surgery.
 Failure to address a hernia can lead to serious complications including bowel obstruction and death of tissue that gets trapped in the hernia sac, losing its blood supply—a condition known as a strangulated or incarcerated hernia.

 Both of these issues require immediate medical attention.
 Their warning signs can include increased tenderness and swelling, severe pain, inability to pass gas or have a bowel movement, fever, pale skin, cold sweats, dizziness, and fainting.

-Learn more about Orthopedic and Sports Medicine at Baptist Health.
+If you’re suffering from abdominal strain contact an Orthopedic and Sports Medicine specialist at Baptist Health.